If you’re a drummer or percussionist looking to get into bongos, well you’ve come to the right place.

 Starting off with…

-On the bongos, the big drum is called the “hembra” (female in Spanish) and the small one the “macho” (male).
+On bongos, the big drum is called the “hembra” (female in Spanish) and the small one the “macho” (male).

-Most people would guess the opposite, but yes that’s actually how it is.
+You’d probably guess the opposite, but yes that’s actually how it is.

 And they are connected by a centerblock, usually of the same material as the shell.